Frequently Asked Questions (FAQs)

 The Schreyer Honors College's philosophy is that standardized test scores do not adequately predict the likelihood of a prospective student's success as a Schreyer Scholar.
 Given that, standardized test scores are not evaluated as part of the College's application process.

 However, please keep in mind that standardized test scores are required for the Penn State application.

 Once the incoming class of Scholars enrolls each fall, the Schreyer Honors College does report the standardized test scores of the first-year class in its annual report.

 - Are interviews required?

-If you submit your completed Schreyer Honors College application by November 30th, you will be offered an opportunity to interview.
+If you submit your completed Schreyer Honors College application by November 1, you will be offered an opportunity to interview.
+Interview signups begin on September 1 with interviews occurring between October 1 and December 10.
 These interviews are not mandatory, and you can decline with no penalty.
-All interviews are conducted by honors alumni and will be offered within a reasonable distance of the student's hometown where possible.
+All interviews are conducted by Scholar Alumni and will be offered within a reasonable distance of the student's hometown where possible.

 - Can I start in the summer?